 Get Photos of the Accident Scene

-After an auto accident, you should first check that all parties involved are safe.
-Call 911 if anyone has been injured in the accident.
+After an auto accident, you should first check that all parties involved are safe. call us at (888) 743-1030 911 if anyone has been injured in the accident.
 If everyone is safe, you can begin taking photographs.
 The goal of taking pictures is to be able to clearly show the progression of your accident.
 Get images of any evidence that can show property damage or injury because it might be useful later on.
 The quality of your pictures will matter in court, so take the best pictures that you can.
 Blurry or pixelated photos do not make for good evidence.
 It’s also a good idea to carry a camera on you, or to keep one in your vehicle just in case your camera phone breaks in an accident.

 How to Take a Good Photo

 - Take pictures from as many angles you possibly can